 The prostate-specific antigen (PSA) screen is a test that measures the protein produced by both cancerous (malignant) and noncancerous (benign) prostate tissue.

 The U.S. Preventive Services Task Force suggests that men aged 55 to 69 talk to their doctor about having a PSA test.
 The digital rectal exam (DRE) may also be done as a part of your screening for prostate cancer.

 Depending on numerous factors, including your age, race, family history, your current PSA level, and how quickly it has changed from your last screening, your doctor might recommend even earlier screenings.
 For example, African-American men have a higher risk than other males for prostate cancer at a younger age.
 Similarly, men who have at least one first-degree relative (such as your father or brother) who has had prostate cancer or at least two extended family members who have had prostate cancer, should also consult their doctor about a PSA screening while in their 40s.

 The five-year survival rate for most men with local or regional prostate cancer is nearly 100%.
 For men diagnosed with prostate cancer that has spread to other parts of the body, the five-year survival rate is 30%.
 Hence, the reason for early detection.

 Blood sugar screen

-Nearly 10% of all Americans have diabetes, and nearly 28% of those are undiagnosed.
+Over 11% of all Americans have diabetes.
 Uncontrolled diabetes can cause complications such as blindness, kidney disease and the need for limb amputation.

 Bone density scan